 “Social Stories 4 Kids was created in the summer of 2019.
 The COVID-19 pandemic of 2020 resulted in a sudden need for resources to support the public during unprecedented times.
 I am pleased at how my social stories have been able to help so many people in its first year of business.
-These stories have evolved into a warm, friendly and relatable tool to help children (ages 2-8), educators, teachers, parents, families, school communities, organizations, and businesses.
+These stories have evolved into a warm, friendly and relatable tool to help children (ages 2-8), educators, teachers, counsellors, parents, families, school communities, preschools, childcare centres, organizations, and businesses.
+These products can be viewed electronically as digital resources or printed out for classroom teaching, online learning, special education support, homeschooling, parenting, and as part of community programming.
 I’m excited to see how Social Stories 4 Kids will continue to grow and serve others!”

 – Heather Androsoff